 Please find always current Open Source code with

 GitHub.
-If not, please take advantage of this almost current and cloneable IPFS Git repo
+If not, please take advantage of almost current and cloneable IPFS Git repos

-(Brave, Opera or Chrome with IPFS required or use ipns such as
+(Brave, Opera, Firefox or Chrome with IPFS required - best:

 Concept: